mikyoch/satoshi-coin-flip/README.md

 The smart contract works for any two players.
 The player that starts the game takes the role of the House.
 The House picks a random secret and commits on chain the hash of the secret.
 The House is responsible for picking a properly random secret.

-The other player can wager a guess on a predetermined bit of this secret, either 0 or 1 (Tails or Heads).
+The other player guesses the outcome on a predetermined bit of this secret, either 0 or 1 (Tails or Heads).
 The House then reveals the secret and the smart contract determines the winner.

 Fairness is ensured and verifiable by:
  1. Hashing the secret and verifying that it matches the initial hash the House submitted (this is also verified by the contract).